CarkusL/CenterPoint/README.md

-# CenterPoint-PonintPillars Pytroch model convert to ONNX
+# CenterPoint-PonintPillars Pytroch model convert to ONNX and Tensorrt
 Welcome to CenterPoint!
 This project is fork from [tianweiy/CenterPoint](https://github.com/tianweiy/CenterPoint).
-I implement some code to export CenterPoint-PonintPillars ONNX model.
+I implement some code to export CenterPoint-PonintPillars ONNX model and deploy the onnx model using Tensorrt.

 Center-based 3D Object Detection and Tracking